MarkM-dev/Previews-client/readme.md

 * **Picture in picture**
-    - If you're in video preview mode, a small button will appear under the view count when you hover a streamer - click it and a persistent preview window will appear (using browser's PIP feature).
+    - If you're in video preview mode, a small button will appear under the view count when you hover a streamer - click it and a persistent preview window will appear (you can add as many as you like).
     - You can still use the regular previews alongside with PIP.
 <br/>
       <br/>